anhthii/kafka-notes/README.md

 - customers
 - paymments

+To help manage the load of messages coming into a topic.
+Kafka use `partitions`

-Topics are broken down into a number of partitions.
+Topics are broken down into a number of `partitions`.

 `Partitions` are the way that Kafka provides redundancy and scalability.
 Each partition can be hosted on a different server, which means that a single topic can be scaled horizontally across multiple servers.